17 May 2020

 John McDonald, Sydney Morning Herald, May 2020

-Tomorrow the borders officially open and I will go back to Perth.
+Tomorrow the borders officially open and we will go back to Perth.
 There has been an emotional shift within me - I feel reluctant to go back.
 This landscape and most importantly the silence here is providing me with new artwork ideas that I've been scribbling down and mentally processing over the past 7 weeks.
 I've also had time and space to take daily photographs, walk in nature, forage and cook.

 15 May 2020

 Looking at paintings in a gallery and trying to visualise them in your space is really difficult.
 Large paintings are fragile and awkward to transfer in a 'try before you buy' scenario - it is much easier to Photoshop an artwork onto your existing wall to help with the visualisation process.